Pteratato/Oasis/Oasis_CH02.md

 The young coyote folded the paper back over his wages, thanked the ladies again, and then bounded back off down the narrow roads of the Sprawl to find his brother.

 *Home* was such a loose term here in the Sprawl, but in his fifteen years of life Brimjrar couldn’t recall ever feeling more at home anywhere.
-There was a little piece of the Sprawl just for their family unit – him and Jakim in one shack, Hahn and Anna and Jae in another – and out front there was a fire pit and a clothesline, and in the back their own mini junkyard, a shed, and Anna’s garden.
+There was a little piece of the Sprawl just for their family unit – him and Jakim in one shack, Hahn and Anna and Jonas in another – and out front there was a fire pit and a clothesline, and in the back their own mini junkyard, a shed, and Anna’s garden.
 The shacks were painted with graffiti animals by Brimjrar himself – he felt like it added a nice touch – and the air often smelled of stew and salted meats.
-Hahn could be challenging to get along with, and Brimjrar was frequently saddled with the task of babysitting Jae while the adults were busy, but this was a chore he never minded much.
+Hahn could be challenging to get along with, and Brimjrar was frequently saddled with the task of babysitting Jonas while the adults were busy, but this was a chore he never minded much.

 Brimjrar jogged down the path to the shack he shared with his brother, and his keen nose picked up a waft of floral perfume.
 It was faded now, and so he ventured to poke his head through the hanging flap of tarp that constituted their door.